sotrh/learn-wgpu/docs/beginner/tutorial3-pipeline/README.md

     });
 ```

-Finally we have all we need to create the `render_pipeline`.
+Finally, we have all we need to create the `render_pipeline`.

 ```rust
 let render_pipeline = device.create_render_pipeline(&wgpu::RenderPipelineDescriptor {